Division of Fashion Design and Merchandising

 Minors Offered

 Fashion Design and Merchandising offers minor programs leading to a Minor in Fashion Design or a Minor in Fashion Merchandising.
 The minor in Fashion Design is ideal for students in any discipline to gain a working knowledge of the skill set needed in the practice of apparel design or manufacturing; requires the prior completion of ART 1303.
-The Minor in Fashion Merchandising is ideal for those non-majors interested in adding to their knowledge of retailing or merchandising, and for those interesting in managing a cottage industry business; requires the completion of six (6) hours of college math.
+The Minor in Fashion Merchandising is ideal for those non-majors interested in adding to their knowledge of retailing or merchandising, and for those interested in managing a cottage industry business, it requires the completion of six (6) hours of college math.

 Program Location and Facilities

-All classes offered by Fashion Design and Merchandising are located on the Denton campus which is located approximately thirty-eight miles north of the extensive Dallas fashion market.
+All classes offered by Fashion Design and Merchandising are located on the Denton campus, which is approximately thirty-eight miles north of the extensive Dallas fashion market.
 This ideal location provides students with easy access to the fashion industry and industry professionals since gaining practical work experience is an important aspect of student success in both undergraduate programs.
 To gain practical experience, students are encouraged to work in part-time and full-time positions in the industry while enrolled in their undergraduate programs.
-In addition, all fashion students are required to complete a minimum of 400 on-the-job work hours through a faculty-approved, professional industry internship in a position directly related to their major field of study.
+In addition, all fashion students are required to complete a minimum of 400 on-the-job work hours through a faculty-approved professional industry internship in a position directly related to their major field of study.

-Program facilities for teaching and research are extensive and housed in Old Main Building, the original building on the TWU campus.
+Program facilities for teaching and research are extensive and housed in the Old Main Building, the original building on the TWU campus.
 For design courses, laboratories are designed to resemble industry facilities.
 A new introductory sewing lab contains home and industry sewing machines and sergers, irons, dress forms, and cutting tables.
-Two new advanced fashion design labs contain a wide variety of different types of industrial sewing machines and equipment, irons, cutting tables, patterning tables, dress forms, and racking systems as well as assorted supplies used in apparel design and production.
+Two new advanced fashion design labs contain a wide variety of different types of industrial sewing machines and equipment, irons, cutting tables, patterning tables, dress forms, and racking systems, as well as assorted supplies used in apparel design and production.
 The new fashion sketching lab contains sketching tables, large industrial light tables and small light boxes, scanners, and a state-of-the-art instructional station.
 The dedicated fashion computer lab is a specialized space designed exclusively for teaching skills and knowledge through specialized fashion industry software.
 This lab contains multiple student computer stations, an instructional station, large-bed and laser printers, scanners, a Brother embroidery machine, an industrial digitizer, and an industrial plotter.
 Adobe and Gerber software packages are highlighted in the lab.
 Other featured spaces include a traditional classroom, a textiles classroom, and a student project workroom that features equipment for creating professional-level visual presentation boards as well as display and promotional pieces.

 Industry Partnerships